fluxninja/aperture/docs/content/get-started/get-started.md

 <TabItem value="Aperture SaaS">

-How to Integrate with Aperture SaaS: A Quick Guide for Developers with Access to Infrastructure, Platform and/or Infrastructure Teams
+How to Integrate with Aperture SaaS: A Quick Guide for Developers with Access to Infrastructure, Platform or Infrastructure Teams

 1. **Introduction**: This mode is crafted for teams running applications across different infrastructure platforms.
 It's a perfect fit for those wanting to